ryulant1ng/ryulant1ng.github.io/docs/articles/20250801-Add-giscus-to-VitePress.md

 Now, run `bun run docs:dev` (if you're using npm, run `npm run docs:dev`), check if your giscus working well.

-You may not want to put giscus on some pages (like your articles list page), for this, add `comments: false` to your frontmatter.
+You may not want to put giscus on some pages (like your articles list page), for this, add `comments: false` to your frontmatter:

 ```yaml
 ---